FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos Analysis.md

-I recently came across the following sample and thought it was quite an interesting sample.
-The Excel document was sent via a phishing email, below outlines the steps I have taken to extract the IOC's.
+I recently came across the following sample and thought I would share the steps taken to extract the IOC's.